 Military personnel can report known or suspected adverse events related to the administration of influenza vaccine to the Vaccine Adverse Event Reporting System (VAERS).
 AR 40-562, Immunizations and Chemoprophylaxis, 29 SEP 06, establishes minimum requirements for submission of a VAERS form as: vaccine reactions resulting in hospitalization or time lost from duty (more than 24 hours), or if contaminated lots are suspected (Ref a).

-More information about DoD vaccination programs for vaccine recipients and providers is at the MILVAX website and the VHC website.
-Additional research information is available on the Military Vaccine Research Directory.
+More information about DoD vaccination programs for vaccine recipients and providers is at the DHA - IHB website.
+See a list of selected resources below for direct links.

 Q: I am in the Armed Services and am being told that I have to take anthrax vaccines and other vaccines I don't want to take.
 What are my rights?

 A: DoD policies require compliance with the provisions contained in Joint Air Force, Army, Navy, and Coast Guard publication (AR 40-562, BUMEDINST 6230.15A, AFJI 48-110, CG COMDTINST M6230.4F) update released 7 October 2013.
 Medical and Administrative (Conscientious and Religious) exemption procedures are contained in Chapter 2: Para 2-6.

 For more information about your rights with regard to taking anthrax vaccine or other vaccines required by the military, go to NVIC's Military and Biodefense Vaccine Project, or the DHA - IHB website for exemption information.